Select therapeutic use:

 Use lowest effective dose for shortest duration.
 Individualize.
 Take on empty stomach.
 May give Opana as needed on an every 4–6hrs schedule; Opana ER is given on a continuous basis every 12hrs. ≥18yrs: Opioid-naive: Opana: 5–20mg every 4–6hrs as needed.
 Opana ER: Swallow whole; 5mg every 12hrs, titrate by 5–10mg every 12hrs every 3–7 days; if breakthrough pain occurs: adjust dose or use a small-dose rescue medication (eg, immediate-release oxymorphone).
 Converting from Opana to Opana ER: Give half the total daily Opana dose as Opana ER every 12hrs.
 Converting from parenteral oxymorphone, or other opioids to Opana or Opana ER: see full labeling.
 Mild hepatic impairment, renal impairment (CrCl <50mL/min), or elderly (≥65yrs): opioid-naive: initiate with 5mg dose; opioid-experience: initiate at 50% lower than normal starting dose and titrate slowly.
 Concomitant other CNS depressants: initiate at ⅓–½ of usual starting dose and monitor.
 Withdraw gradually by 25–50% every 2–4 days.

 <18yrs: not established.

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
-Known or suspected paralytic ileus.
+Known or suspected paralytic ileus and GI obstruction.
 Moderate-to-severe hepatic impairment.
 Hypersensitivity to morphine analogs (eg, codeine).

-Constipation, GI upset, dizziness, somnolence, pruritus, headache, sweating increased, dry mouth, sedation, insomnia, fatigue, appetite decreased, abdominal pain; hypotensive effects, CNS and respiratory depression, seizures.
+Nausea, constipation, dizziness, somnolence, vomiting, pruritus, headache, sweating increased, dry mouth, sedation, diarrhea, insomnia, fatigue, appetite decreased, abdominal pain, orthostatic hypotension, syncope; CNS and respiratory depression, neonatal opioid withdrawal syndrome.